Xbegger/cs231n/assignment2/Readme.md

     * Experiment result:
     ![](https://github.com/fanshuhuangjia/cs231n/blob/master/assignment2/pic2/BatchNormalization_result.png)
     ![](https://github.com/fanshuhuangjia/cs231n/blob/master/assignment2/pic2/Layer%20Normalization_result.png)
-    As shown in the figure above,we can find that we can get better accuracy using BN in different batch size.
+    As shown in the figure above,we can find that we can get better accuracy using BN and LN in different batch size.

  * Dropout